-With over 15 years of teaching experience in piano and cello, Miss Eriona Maria can blend the enjoyment of learning and making music with the importance of regular practice and persistence in the learning process.
+With nearly 20 years of teaching experience in piano and cello, Ms. Eriona can blend the enjoyment of learning and making music with the importance of regular practice and persistence in the learning process.
 Her extensive teaching experience of the RCM curriculum enables her students to successfully complete RCM exams both on piano and cello with outstanding marks.

 Outside the classroom, she is the head coordinator for school recitals, concerts and class performances.
 She also writes regularly on numerous aspects of music education and has published articles for the Canadian Music Educators Association Journal, the Ontario Music Educator's Association Journal, the Canadian Music Teacher Magazine and the Canadian Teacher Magazine.